stridecolossus/JOVE/doc/blog/part 4 - model demo/model.loader.md

 Parser.of(Point.SIZE, Point::new, ObjectModel::vertex);
 ```

-We also add array constructors to the relevant domain classes.
+We add array constructors to the relevant domain classes.

 ## Faces